 It was pretty clear I wasn’t going to meet a djinn from the confines of my home.
 I’d have to venture into the wilds of the desert when the shadows play.
 I’d gather the items needed to encounter shapeshifters; lava rocks, salt, a single falcon feather, and a handful of cactus needles.
 I’d draw out the string from my kite and wait.

 It soon dawned on me that it wasn’t a time of day that the djinn came to life… it was the quality of light in which the djinn became visible.
-Djinn Light Study are ongoing notes on the quality of light that evokes the djinn.
+Djinn Light Study is an ongoing study on the quality of light that evokes the djinn.